ch-stark/gitops-rbac-example/blog/blog.md

 ## Configuration Options regarding Multi-Tenancy and RBAC when using GitopsOperator, ApplicationSets, and RHACM

-Starting with RHACM 2.5 ApplicationSets have become GA and are ready to use in production.
+Starting with RedHatAdvanced-Cluster-Management (RHACM 2.5) ApplicationSets have become GA and are ready to use in production.
 Starting with GitopsOperator 1.6 ApplicationSets are also GA from an OpenShift Gitops-Operator point of view.

+This blog will not give some introduction into RHACM, but it is important to remember that we have a Hub-Spoke architecture where one Hub-Cluster can manage a significant amount of Managed-Clusters.

 This blog provides an overview of available configuration options and best practices for Cluster- and Multicluster Multi-Tenancy.

 Sharing clusters saves costs and simplifies administration.
-However, sharing clusters also present challenges such as security, fairness, and managing noisy neighbors.
+However, sharing clusters also present challenges such as security, fairness, and managing `noisy neighbors`.
 Clusters can be shared in many ways.
 In some cases, different applications may run in the same cluster.
 In other cases, multiple instances of the same application may run in the same cluster, one for each end-user.

-If you check the following part from Kubernetes-Documentation on [Multi-Tenancy](https://kubernetes.io/docs/concepts/security/multi-tenancy/) this is already good info if you have a Single Cluster.
+If you check the following part from Kubernetes-Documentation on [Multi-Tenancy](https://kubernetes.io/docs/concepts/security/multi-tenancy/) this is already good info regarding Multi-Tenancy if you have a Single Cluster.

 This blog will enhance this to a Multi-Cluster fleet.
 Later in this blog we will also introduce **Kyverno** which gives us some aid to ensure that Tenants are separated from each other.